THRASTRO/sofa.js/docs/era.apco.md

    CONVENTION:  the longitude required by the present function is right-handed, i.e. east-positive, in accordance with geographical convention.

+   The adjusted longitude stored in the astrom array takes into account the TIO locator and polar motion.

 4) xp and yp are the coordinates (in radians) of the Celestial Intermediate Pole with respect to the International Terrestrial